poponealex/suprenam/README.md

 Suprenam is not as straightforward as it seems.
 It supports:

-- **Complex renamings.** As long as the desired final state is possible (e.g. no name clash), Suprenam will proceed.
+- **Complex renamings.** As long as the desired final state is possible (e.g. no name clash), Suprenam will abide.
 Under the hood, this may require it to go through intermediate names (e.g. for swapping `"foo.pdf"` and `"bar.pdf"`).
 - **Rollback.** If something goes wrong during the actual process (e.g. a file is moved), don't worry: the work already completed will automatically be rolled back to the initial state.
 - **Undo.** Likewise, you can always undo the previous renaming session.
 To that end, simply click the Suprenam icon without dropping anything on it.